Indian Gaming Regulatory Act: State rights

 Wayne Stein, professor of Native American Studies at Montana State University, says that the purpose of states is to benefit their citizens, especially in economic matters.
-According to his article titled "Gaming: The Apex of a Long Struggle," states are likely the largest "opponent of Indian nations, their governments, and their new efforts in the gaming world."
+According to his article titled "Gaming: The Apex of a Long Struggle", states are likely the largest "opponent of Indian nations, their governments, and their new efforts in the gaming world."
 States, likely concerned about their own interests, receive criticism for taking a stance that opposes tribal sovereignty.
 Stein argues that Native Americans are still state citizens, regardless of tribal affiliation, and therefore, like any other state citizen should be benefitted by the state.

 Because Native Americans are technically part of a state, they are required to pay federal and state income taxes.
 The only exception is when an Indian both works and lives on a reservation.
-In that case, Indians are exempt from income taxes.
-Native Americans are likewise exempt from paying taxes on gaming revenue.
+In that case, Indians are exempt from state income taxes.
+Native Americans are likewise exempt from paying state taxes on gaming revenue.
 Recognizing that they are missing out on untaxed revenue, states often try to gain more control over Indian gaming.

 Individual states have protested their own lack of control over gaming.
-Some even cite the tenth amendment – the right for states to have all other powers not specifically designated to the federal government– to fight against gambling.
+Some even cite the Tenth Amendment – the right for states to have all other powers not specifically designated to the federal government – to fight against gambling.
 Others feel the federal government is forcing states to enter into unfair gaming-related compacts with Native American tribes.
 A few states, like Utah and Hawaii, do not permit gambling or casinos.
 State officials, in general, do not believe Native Americans should be exempt from state laws.

 Another reason why states argue they have a right to regulate gaming has to do with negative effects associated with gambling.
 Gambling, in general, has been known to lead to "compulsive addiction, increased drug and alcohol abuse, crime, neglect and abuse of children and spouses, and missed work days."
 Those problems affect communities near Indian casino establishments.
 Many believe that because states are forced to deal with the negative consequences of Native American gaming, states should have greater power to regulate the Indian gaming industry.